tollycollins/MathsQuestionGenerator/README.md

 # MathsQuestionGenerator

-The Colab Notebook copy contains the code for a Masters project on generatiev Mathematics.
+The Colab Notebook copy contains the code for a Masters project on generative Mathematics.

-The aim is to use a DNN to create basic syntactically correct arithmetic questions.
+A modular Deep learning system with a multi-task variational autoencoder at its heart cerates basic syntactically correct arithmetic questions.

 The full report is also included.